Documentation

 Track user behavior to trigger smart email workflows.

-• Rate Limiting: Exceeding hourly limits returns 429 errors
+• Rate Limiting: Exceeding free tier limits returns 429 errors

 Track an Event